dialect-erc/dialect-erc.github.io/README.md

 Link to webpage: https://dialect-erc.github.io/

-This webpage is based on the [Cookie Theme](https://github.com/abhinavs/cookie)
+This webpage is based on the [Cookie Theme](https://github.com/abhinavs/cookie) and uses Tailwind CSS for styling

 ### Editing Team Members
 TODO